MEV Capture Through Time-Advantaged Arbitrage: Optimal Strategy

 \subsection{Arbitrage Profits for Constant Product Pools}

-If we assume that the pool being arbitraged is a \gls{CPMM}, we can represent the profit function, ($profit(p)$) and the remaining price difference and pool size after the arbitrage trade ($pArb(p)$ and $poolVal(p)$ respectively) in terms of the price difference $p$ and the trading fee $f$: For conciseness, we provide the full derivation of these formulas in Section \ref{annex:cpmm-profit} of the appendix.
+If the pool being arbitraged is a \gls{CPMM}, the profit function ($profit(p)$), and the remaining relative price difference and pool size after the arbitrage trade ($pArb(p)$ and $poolVal(p)$, respectively) in terms of the relative price difference $p$ and the trading fee $f$ is: For conciseness, we provide the full derivation of these formulas in Section \ref{annex:cpmm-profit} of the appendix.
+Figure \ref{fig:profit_function} plots the profit function for a trading fee of $f=0.05\%$.